bryanpgalligan/NutrientYieldsWIO_vp/README.md

 # NutrientYieldsWIO

-Nutrient yields and fisheries underperformance in the Western Indian Ocean

-## Authors

-- Bryan P. Galligan S.J. (bgalligan@jesuits.org)

-- Timothy R. McClanahan (tmcclanahan@wcs.org)
+Nutrient production in tropical fisheries depends on biomass-based management

 ## Overview

-This is the data management and analysis workflow for a study of nutrient yields from coral reef artisanal fisheries in the Western Indian Ocean.
-It includes 20 years of detailed catch monitoring data with locations in Kenya, Mozambique, and Madagascar, as well as national catch composition reconstructions for 10 WIO exclusive economic zones (EEZs).
-These data are available for confirmatory purposes only.
-For any other uses, original data providers must be contacted directly.

-## Instructions

-### For data access

-Processed data files are available in the [`data/clean-data`](https://github.com/bryanpgalligan/NutrientYieldsWIO/tree/main/data/clean-data) subfolder.
-Files are numbered to indicate which script produces them.
-See below for metadata and information on data providers.

-### To reproduce the analysis

-Scripts are designed to be run in numeric order, beginning with `01_ScriptTitle.R`.
+This repository includes software and summary data associated with a study of nutrient yields from tropical artisanal fisheries in the Western Indian Ocean (WIO).
+All R code and figures are included, but full datsasets are not publicly available.
+Please contact the developer for assistance gaining access to the original (complete) data.

 ## Built with

 - R version 4.2.2 (2022-10-31) -- "Innocent and Trusting"

-- RStudio 2023.03.0+386 "Cherry Blossom" Release (3c53477afb13ab959aeb5b34df1f10c237b256c3, 2023-03-09) for macOS
+- RStudio 2023.06.1+524 "Mountain Hydrangea" Release (547dcf861cac0253a8abb52c135e44e02ba407a1, 2023-07-06) for macOS

 ### R packages